SCR-584 radar: Background

 This was the moment the British team had been waiting for.
 Edward George Bowen produced one of the earliest cavity magnetrons from a box and showed it to the other researchers.
 He explained that it also worked at 10 cm wavelength, but offered higher power - not just than the Navy klystrons, but even the US's existing long-wave radars.
 One US historian later described it as the "most valuable cargo ever brought to our shores".

 The potential of the device was obvious, and the US group, informally known as the Microwave Committee, immediately switched their efforts to the magnetron.
 They had their own examples built in US labs within weeks.
-They also began developing the other technologies presented at that meeting, including an airborne interception radar and a radio navigation system that became LORAN.
+They also began developing the other technologies presented at that meeting, including an aircraft interception radar and a radio navigation system that became LORAN.
 The expansion of the Committee led to it being renamed the Radiation Laboratory (RadLab) in 1940.